mr-mixas/Log-Log4Cli/README.md

     $Log::Log4Cli::COLOR = 0;                 # now colors disabled

     my $guts = { some => "value" };
-    log_trace {                               # block will be called only when TRACE level enabled require Data::Dumper;
+    log_trace {                               # block executed when appropriate level enabled only require Data::Dumper;
         return "Guts:\n" .
 Data::Dumper->Dump([$guts]);
     };

-    die_info 'All done', 0                    # args optional
+    die_info 'All done', 0;

 # DESCRIPTION

-The goal for this module is to provide suffucient (but user friendly) logging facilities for command line tools with minimal impact on performance, minimal configuration and without non-core dependencies.
+Lightweight, but sufficient and user friendly logging for command line tools with minimal impact on performance, no configuration and no non-core dependencies.

 # EXPORT